Foreign Sovereign Immunities Act: Commercial activity exception

+The District Court for the District of Columbia held in Upton v Empire of Iran, 459 F. Supp.
+264 (D.D.C.
+1978), that "direct effect" is to be given its common sense interpretation: a direct effect "has no intervening element, but, rather, flows in a straight line without deviation or interruption".

+The involvement of a US citizen or a body incorporated in the United States is not in itself sufficient to establish a "direct effect" in the United States if a case involves no other form of direct connection.

 In 2015, the Supreme Court unanimously held in OBB Personenverkehr AG v.
 Sachs that the purchase of a rail ticket from an authorized agent in the US does not fall within the commercial activity exception when the lawsuit concerns a rail accident in a foreign country.
 Carol Sachs, a US resident, purchased a Eurail pass on the internet from a US-based travel agent.
 She used the pass to board a train operated by the Austrian national railway, ÖBB Personenverkehr AG (ÖBB), but during the process she fell onto the tracks and her legs were crushed by the moving train, requiring the amputation of both of her legs.
 Sachs sued ÖBB in the United States District Court for the Northern District of California for damages related to the incident.
 She reasoned that the suit was not barred by the FSIA because it was "based upon" the sale of the ticket by the US-based travel agent.
 The court ruled that the suit did not fall within the commercial activities exception.
 It was appealed to the United States Court of Appeals for the Ninth Circuit, which reversed the judgment, holding that the purchase of the ticket from a US-based travel agent established agency.
 The Supreme Court looked at the "particular conduct on which the [lawsuit] is based" and held that, because that conduct occurred in Austria, the case did not fall within the commercial activities exception.